Speech Paralinguistic Approach for Detecting Dementia Using Gated Convolutional Neural Network: Experiments

-We further evaluate our approach on the PROMPT Database obtaining the average accuracy of 80.8\%.
-It should be noted that the PROMPT Database has a longer duration of data compared to the Pitt Corpus hence it is easier for the network to learn how to distinguish dementia patients from healthy participants.
+We evaluate our approach on the binary classification (i.e., dementia \textit{vs} healthy) obtaining the average session-level accuracy of 80.8\%.
+The session-level prediction is computed as the majority voting result over all 4-seconds speech segments' predictions within a session.
+It should be noted that the sessions in the PROMPT Database have a longer duration compared to the Pitt Corpus, hence the accuracy is higher on the PROMPT Database.

-Furthermore, we investigate whether we can still detect dementia with only a short duration of speech data for each session.
-Based on the results of the experiment conducted with the Pitt Corpus shown in Section~\ref{pitt-experiment}, we have observed that the model with the best accuracy is the GCNN with 8 gated blocks, thus we have chosen it for the experiments on the PROMPT Database.
-Moreover, the experiments on the Pitt Corpus confirmed the minimum duration of each utterance as being 4 seconds.
-From this utterance length, we experiment with different duration configuration for each session data, which are 4 seconds, 8 seconds, 20 seconds, 40 seconds, 1 minute, 5 minutes and all of the session speech data.
-Our model performs the classification over each 4 seconds speech utterance and, for longer duration configurations, we apply majority voting to determine each speech interval prediction.
-In order to define the session-level prediction, we compute the majority voting result over all utterances.
+We further evaluate our model's performance over speech intervals of different durations.
+Taking the 4-second fixed segment length as our duration unit, we experiment with different duration configuration for each session data, which are 4 seconds, 8 seconds, 20 seconds, 40 seconds, 1 minute, 5 minutes and all of the session speech data (i.e., the session-level prediction).
+In all cases, our model performs the classification over each 4-seconds speech segment.
+For duration configurations longer than 4 seconds, we apply majority voting to determine the prediction for each speech interval.

-We report our results in accuracy as it can be seen in Figure~\ref{fig:prompt_short_dur}.
+We report our results in accuracy in Figure~\ref{fig:prompt_short_dur}.
 The figure shows that performance degrades if we apply shorter speech durations.
-However, we obtain the average accuracy of 77.1\% by using only 20 seconds of data for each session and the average accuracy of 74.7\%, with a false positive rate (FPR) of 23.2\% and a false negative rate (FNR) of 24.0\%, when we use only 4 seconds of data.
-This result represents an important step towards the application of automatic dementia detection tools in the real world, in which the detection speed plays a fundamental role.
-We have additionally reported the segment-level classification confusion matrix for the 4 second utterance segmentation of one of our folds in Table~\ref{table:confusion_matrix-prompt}.
+However, we obtain the average accuracy of 77.1\% by using only 20 seconds of data for each session and the average accuracy of 74.7\% when we use only 4 seconds of data.
+Although there is still room for improvement, this result represents an important step towards the application of automatic dementia detection tools to real-world diagnosis, in which, every so often, there is little available speech data.
+We have additionally reported the segment-level classification confusion matrix for the 4-second segmentation of one of our folds in Table~\ref{table:confusion_matrix-prompt}.